Zoli97/Portofolio.github.io/README.md

 <<<<<<< HEAD
 # Portofolio
-This is my landing page check this out !
+This is my Portofolio check this out !
 =======
 <<<<<<< HEAD
 # Zoli.github.io